inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

 ### Describe the vocabulary

-- Provide basic descriptions of your vocabulary using `dcterms:title` and `dcterms:description`, and use explicit language tags to denote the language, for example:
+- Provide basic descriptions of your vocabulary, using `dcterms:title` for a short-form description, and `dcterms:description` for a longer, more detailed description.
+Use explicit language tags to denote the language, for example:

     ```turtle
     my-vocab: a owl:Ontology ;